-If you want to make your time in Juneau even more unforgettable, you may want to click here to explore some of our favorite Juneau shore excursions!
-Or, if you want to sample some of the finest dining nearby, check out this article for local tips on Juneau’s finest eateries!
-In either case, the following map of Juneau Alaska should help you orient yourself for the adventure ahead!
+If you want to make your time in Juneau even more unforgettable, explore some of our top-rated Juneau shore excursions!
+Or, if you want to sample some of the best local dining, check out our local tips on Juneau’s finest eateries!
+In either case, the above map of Juneau Alaska should help you orient yourself for the adventure ahead!

 Skagway Alaska Map and Walking Guide

 At the very northern reaches of the Inside Passage, just before the lovely Lynn Canal tapers out, is the final Inside Passage port town on many northbound cruisers’ itineraries.
 Substantially smaller and more scarcely populated than Juneau or Ketchikan, Skagway’s isolation and lingering frontier-town appearance make it a hidden gem for the visitors lucky enough to spend time here.
 Even today, it’s not too difficult to imagine the bustling gold-rush that hit Skagway a century ago, when its saloons buzzed with activity and thousands of hopeful prospectors poured through the city gates en route to Yukon Territory.